elementary/edw/README.md

-# edw-site
+# edw

-A website for edw
+Mini-site and resources for edw

+For private planning resources, see: [@elementary/edw-planning](https://github.com/edw-planning)